Colorado Elopement Locations and Planning Guide

 The town of Crested Butte is accessible year-round, but our favorite times to visit are in July and September.
 During July, the entire area is covered in wildflowers, literally covered.
 In fact, we’ve never seen more wildflowers in our lives.
 Then in mid-to-late September when the leaves start changing is also stunning.
 Aspen trees can be found all over Crested Butte, so in the fall, the entire mountain glows with oranges and yellows.

-Our Favorite Crested Butte Elopements
+Sample Crested Butte Elopements

 Estes Park Elopements